t-karasova/grs-samples-python/tutorial_filtering.md

 python search_with_filtering.py
 ```

-Check the Search response, now it has only items with price in the range $50 to $100.
+Check the search response, now it has only items with price in the range $50 to $100.

 To see the full list of numeric fields you can apply the filters to please check the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter)